Vauxoo/travis2docker/README.rst

 SSH key without password
 ************************

-Dockerfile don't support a prompt to entry your password, then you need remove it from your ssh keys.
+Dockerfile doesn't support a prompt to enter your password, so you need to remove it from your ssh keys.

 ::